 Donna Kidwell is President of Webstudent International, a software company located in Norway and the US.
-A key member of the Future Learning Lab team, Donna has visited our conferences in Norway and Europe, sharing our interest in North-South issues and through that building working relations with universities in the Global South.
+A key member of the Future Learning Lab team since 2013, Donna has visited our conferences in Norway and Europe, sharing our interest in North-South issues and through that building working relations with universities in the Global South.